dooyounggo/MyConvNet/README.md

 - Edit parameters.py to change the dataset, model, directories, etc...
 - Run train.py to train the model.
 - Run test.py to test the trained model.

+## Notes
+- Use Linux for faster training.
+- Multi-GPU training is available based on the parameter server method.
+- For NCCL-based distributed training, use nccl.convnet.py and nccl.optimizer.py (available only on Linux)

 ### Packages
 - Python: 3.7